djhackersdev/bemanitools/doc/popnhook/README.md

 # popnhook

-popnhook is a collection of hook libraries for jubeat providing emulation and various patches to run these games on non BemaniPC hardware and newer Windows versions.
+popnhook is a collection of hook libraries for pop'n music providing emulation and various patches to run these games on non BemaniPC hardware and newer Windows versions.